Atacama under siege: modeling the conflict between solar energy and astronomy

 The Atacama Desert, with its 105,000 km² of extreme aridity, is a doubly strategic asset: clear skies for global astronomy and unparalleled solar radiation for renewable energy.
-However, the proposal by AES Andes to build a massive photovoltaic and industrial megaproject just 10 km from the Paranal Observatory has raised alarms.
-The conflict is significant: while the world accelerates its energy transition, astronomical science risks losing its most privileged window to the cosmos.
+However, the proposal by AES Andes to build a mega photovoltaic and industrial project just 10 km from the Paranal Observatory has set off alarm bells.
+The conflict is no minor issue: while the world accelerates its energy transition, astronomical science risks losing its most privileged window to the cosmos.

-3D modeling of light pollution in Atacama, with Paranal observatory and solar panels in nocturnal visual conflict
+3D model of light pollution in Atacama, with Paranal observatory and solar panels in nocturnal visual conflict

 3D Simulation of Light and Vibrational Impact on Paranal 🌌

 To visualize the risk, we propose a 3D simulation comparing the current night sky of the Very Large Telescope (VLT) with a polluted scenario.
 The model must include light scattering from 3,000 hectares of solar panels and the glow from green hydrogen facilities.
-Additionally, a module for analyzing microvibrations generated by wind turbines is required, simulating how these low-frequency waves degrade the sharpness of astronomical images.
+Additionally, a microvibration analysis module is required, simulating how low-frequency waves from wind turbines degrade the sharpness of astronomical images.
 The tool should generate projected light pollution maps and calculate the optimal exclusion zone (estimated at over 50 km) to preserve the quality of scientific data.
-Using physically based rendering engines like Unreal Engine or Blender Cycles is recommended to achieve accuracy in atmospheric scattering.
+Physical rendering engines like Unreal Engine or Blender Cycles are recommended to achieve accuracy in atmospheric scattering.

 Can We Model a Future Without Sacrificing the Cosmos? 🔭